Dynatrace/Dynatrace-AppMon-Eclipse-Integration-Plugin/FAQ.md

 > Under the "Run with AppMon" toolbar ![icon](/img/use/run_icon_on_bar.png): select "Run with AppMon Configurations...", select a relevant configuration, Dynatrace AppMon [tab](/img/conf/run_with_appmon_configuration_2.png)

 ##### Can I have the Dynatrace Agent connect directly into the AppMon Server without a collector?
-> Yes, input the server's host and "Window \ Preferences \ Dynatrace AppMon"
+> Yes, input the server's host and port as the collector's host and server embedded collector listen port (9998 by default) into Eclipse global Dynatrace AppMon configuration under "Window \ Preferences \ Dynatrace AppMon"

 ##### Dynatrace AppMon Server port numbers -- where can I find them?
 > Run Dynatrace AppMon Client, open Settings menu \ Dynatrace Server... \ Services \ Management tab \ Web Server section